The Research and Pictorial Showcase

 Submit presentation topics via the online submission center for the Research and Pictorial Showcase.

 Prepare a visual presentation for your paper, and bring it to the Annual Meeeting.

-Set up your presentation in your assigned spot 30 minutes BEFORE the showcase begins and remain at your spot for the full time the Showcase is scheduled.
+Set up your presentation in your assigned spot during the showcase set-up time period noted in the program schedule and remain at your spot for the full time the Showcase is scheduled.

 Celebrate being a featured presenter in ACJS’s Showcase event!